-I hope that you and your family enjoy this one pan pork and roasted vegetables recipe as much as we do.
+I hope that you and your family enjoy this one-pan pork and roasted vegetable recipe as much as we do.

 If you do decide to give it a try, I would love to hear how you like it in the comments section at the bottom of the post.